-1. The footprint 'n' (n = 1~8) represents one of the eight channels.
+1. The footprint 'n' (n = 1~4) represents one of the four channels.
 2. The name and address of the registers that contain the preceding bit.
 Only the address of channel 1 register is listed, the rest addresses are represented by '...'.
 Users can find these omitted addresses in the Register Description section.
+3. TCLKn missing: the state of TCLKn continues to be high level or low level over 70 clock cycles.